 The leading label for Organic materials is the G.O.T.S certification which stands for Global Organic Textile Standards.

 Like cotton, bamboo has great potential to make luxurious and durable newborn clothes.
 Just keep in mind that bamboo likely is grown without the use of pesticides.
 However, it is still possible that harmful substances are used during the manufacturing process.

 Bamboo has antibacterial properties and doesn’t need pests or herbicides during its rapid growth, which is an excellent benefit.
 However, the processing and breaking down of the bamboo into fabrics is not automatically done without using harmful substances.

 The reason bamboo baby clothes are free of harmful chemicals will result from numerous choices a brand makes.

 It will all depend on what steps are taken in creating baby clothes, such as the countries used to source bamboo and what techniques are used to process and break down the bamboo?

 Bamboo products free from chemicals

-When a brand takes great care to creates products free from harmful substances, very likely, they will certify their items with a standard like Oeko-Tex 100.
+When a brand takes great care to create products free from harmful substances, they will very likely certify their items with a standard like Oeko-Tex 100.

 When products are certified, it created a great sense of reassurance for you as a consumer as you quickly recognise the products you purchase is what you expect.